Dre Campbell Farm

 Diatomaceous earth is another organic russet mite killer.
 The sharp edges of this fine powder will cut into the mites’ exoskeleton and dehydrate them, causing their death.

 Apply it as a wet solution (4 tablespoons per gallon of water) to infested plant leaves, coating both sides of the leaves and stems.
-Also, dust it onto the top layer of soil around the base of the plant.
+You can also dust it onto the top layer of soil around the base of the plant.

 6. Insecticidal Soap

-Insecticidal soap is effective at controlling broad mites, russet mites, spider mites, and other garden pests.
-It’s a very useful pest management tool for any organic gardener.
+Insecticidal soap controls broad mites, russet mites, spider mites, and other garden pests.
+It’s a handy pest management tool for any organic gardener.

-To make your own insecticidal soap spray, mix 4 tablespoons of liquid dish soap (not detergent) per gallon of water.
-A good option is castile soap.
+To make insecticidal soap spray, mix four tablespoons of liquid dish soap (not detergent) per gallon of water.
+Castile soap is a good option.

 Next, add the soap to the water and mix well to combine.
 The soap should fully dissolve in the water.

 Finally, spray the soapy water solution liberally on the infested plant.
-Alternatively, you can purchase insecticidal soap if the DIY process is too much.
+If the DIY process is too much, you can purchase insecticidal soap.

 7. Predatory Mites

-Predatory mites, such as Amblyseius andersoni and Amblyseius cucumeris, are effective natural enemies for the control of russet mites.
+Predatory mites, like Amblyseius andersoni and Amblyseius cucumeris, help control russet mites.

 These predatory mites feed on russet mites, broad mites, cyclamen mites, and other mites.
 They are very efficient hunters of these mites.